-Adjusting and balancing the hood on your classic car can be a tricky part of restoring a classic car.
-Craig Hopkins understands that, and so he explains how a hood should move and operate and teaches you how to get the perfect fit.
-He helps you determine if you need to move the hinges up or down, and then shows you how to move the hinges to get the right fit.
+Adjusting and balancing the hood on your classic car can be a tricky part of the restoration process.
+Craig Hopkins explains how a hood should move and operate and teaches you how to get the perfect fit.
+He helps you determine if you need to move the hinges up or down and shows you how to move the hinges to get the right fit.

 Craig Hopkins and Randy Bolig take you through a classic car quarter panel removal process.
 First, they outline with a black marker what they are going to cut out of a 1969 Dodge Dart.
 Then they use a torch and brush to get lead out of the car, which shows them exactly where to cut.…Watch Now >>

 A sheet metal shrinker/stretcher is perfect for any type of metal fabrication you need for your classic car, and it keeps the metal completely flat (without crimps).
 Mark Oja gives a brief demonstration on how the stretcher works and then shows you an example of a finished product.Watch Now >>